 It’s hard to appreciate this geometric mosaic tile or ‘the cube’ as it’s also known, until it’s laid and grouted — photos just don’t do it justice!
 A great option for a modern kitchen, this minimal tile creates a more subtle 3D effect than the broken hexagon pictured above.

-Similar to chevron, herringbone tiles are an all-time classic but with a bit more softness (they don’t have the same sharp angles).
+One of the most popular white kitchen splashback tiles, herringbone tiles are an all-time classic but with a bit more softness than chevron (they don’t have the same sharp angles).
 Always a firm favourite, herringbone tiles are the perfect choice for a classic or Hampton’s style kitchen — especially when teamed with marble finishes.

 Another classic shape that’s been around since the Industrial Era, this tile is a main-stayer.
 Although hexagons had their heyday a few years ago, they will always remain in style.
 Hexagons are a more angular play on the penny round shape and come in a range of sizes.